 - Non-medical and community volunteers are able to support their neighbors in a nurturing, supportive environment

-To be a Volunteers in Medicine clinic, a local organizing committee is required to:
+To be a Volunteers in Medicine clinic, the following minimum standards must be met:

-Once open, VIM clinics are invited to become a member of the VIM Alliance.
-Membership offers access to an online forum for discussion among clinic representatives, access to discounted purchasing programs, educational conference calls, and continued support from the Volunteers in Medicine national office.
-There is no membership fee; however, Volunteers in Medicine clinics are required to continue to uphold the VIM Model and complete the annual VIM Alliance Survey.
+VIM Alliance membership offers access to an online forum for discussion among clinic representatives, access to discounted purchasing programs, educational conference calls, and continued support from the VIM national office.
+There is no membership fee.
+Alliance members must continue to uphold the VIM Model, complete the annual survey and meet other membership expectations in order to maintain VIM Alliance status and access to benefits.

 Organizing Committee Member